SysKitTeam/docs-point/governance-and-automation/syskit-point-tasks.md

 {% hint style="information" %}
-**SysKit Point Tasks** are available in the Governance plan and higher tiers.
+**Syskit Point Tasks** are available in the Governance plan and higher tiers.
 See the [pricing page](https://www.syskit.com/products/point/pricing/) for more details.
 {% endhint %}